legeneek/vue-image-clip/README.md

 ## Usage

-Just add CustomCropper.vue and SelectBox.vue to your project, then use it like this:
+Just add CustomCropper.vue and SelectBox.vue to your project.

+CustomCropper.vue require SelectBox.vue, you need to put them in the same directory

 ```
 <template>